cipher813/rl_continuous_control/README.md

 This requires installation of [OpenAI Gym](https://github.com/openai/gym) and Unity's [ML-Agents](https://github.com/Unity-Technologies/ml-agents).

-In the root directory, run `python setup.py` to set up directories.
+In the root directory, run `python setup.py` to set up directories and download specified environments.
+When running this file, make sure you have the full path to your root repo folder readily available (and end the input with a "/").

-Review and download the environment based on your system and specifications from the project repo [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control).
-Save this in folder "data/"
+If you need to further review and access environment implementation, visit the project repo [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control).

 <a name="model"></a>
 ## The Model